car251290/React-TypeScript/README.md

 # Arrays
 To specify the type of an array like [1, 2, 3], you can use the syntax number[]; this syntax works for any type (e.g. string[] is an array of strings, and so on).
 You may also see this written as Array<number>, which means the same thing.
 We’ll learn more about the syntax T<U> when we cover generics.

+  Property Modifiers
+Each property in an object type can specify a couple of things: the type, whether the property is optional, and whether the property can be written to.